This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Receipt of normal mails, air mails, parcels (below 3 kg) or registered mails *

-• Mail forwarding / Courier arrangement to a local / overseas address on daily / weekly / monthly basis is available (Service fee of RM 1 is applied for each forwarding)
+• Mail forwarding / Courier arrangement to a local/overseas address on a daily/weekly/monthly basis is available (Service fee of RM 1 is applied for each forwarding)

 There will be different requirements for authorised & paid-up capital for different licensing or application employment Further details, please refer Company’s Paid Up Capital Requirements For Employment of Expatriate.